ropensci/neotoma/README.md

 Package functions resolve various Neotoma APIs and re-form the data returned by the Neotoma database into R data objects.
 The format of the Neotoma data, and the actual API functions can be accessed on the Neotoma API [website](http://api.neotomadb.org/doc/resources/home).

 ### Currently implemented in `neotoma`
-+ `compile_list` - using established pollen-related taxonomies from the literature, take the published taxon list and standardize it to allow cross site analysis.
-+ `get_contact` - find contact information for data contributors to Neotoma.
-[API](http://api.neotomadb.org/doc/resources/contacts)
++ `get_site` - obtain information on sites in the Neotoma dataset (which may contain multiple datasets).
+[API](http://api.neotomadb.org/doc/resources/sites)
 + `get_dataset` - obtain dataset metadata from Neotoma.
 [API](http://api.neotomadb.org/doc/resources/datasets)
 + `get_download` - obtain full datasets (pollen or mammal) from Neotoma.
 [API](http://api.neotomadb.org/doc/resources/downloads)
++ `compile_list` - using established pollen-related taxonomies from the literature, take the published taxon list and standardize it to allow cross site analysis.
++ `get_contact` - find contact information for data contributors to Neotoma.
+[API](http://api.neotomadb.org/doc/resources/contacts)
 + `get_publication` - obtain publication information from Neotoma.
 [API](http://api.neotomadb.org/doc/resources/publications)
-+ `get_site` - obtain information on sites in the Neotoma dataset (which may contain multiple datasets).
-[API](http://api.neotomadb.org/doc/resources/sites)
 + `get_table` - return matrices corresponding to one of the Neotoma database tables. [tables](http://api.neotomadb.org/doc/resources/dbtables)
 + `get_taxa` - Get taxon information from Neotoma.
 [API](http://api.neotomadb.org/doc/resources/taxa)
 + `get_chroncontrol` - Get chronological information used to build the age-depth model for the record.
 [API](http://api.neotomadb.org/doc/resources/chroncontrol)

 ### Recent Changes
-+ Major changes to `dataset` and `site` objects, as well as the `metadata` for `downloads`.
-This involved cleaning up the column names.
-+ Added classes to `download`, `dataset` and `site` objects.
++ 1.2-0: Added a set of new datasettypes to reflect the increasing breadth of the Neotoma Database.
++ 1.2-0: Fixed bugs relates to the gpid parameter in `get_dataset`.

 ### Coming soon
 + A broader set of taxonomies for use with datasets, including geography based taxonomies.